KiandaBPM/docs/content/docs/platform/b2b-portals/data-access.md

       ![Users main view](/images/user-main-view.jpg)

-3. For full details on how to create, edit and delete users and groups got to [Users](/docs/platform/administration/users/).
+3. For full details on how to create, edit and delete users and groups go to [Users](/docs/platform/administration/users/).

 ### Create dashboards to share

 1. Within your own portal you may then wish to create **Dashboards** to share.
 Dashboards provide a convenient way to gain insights into how your business processes are performing.
 They offer easy reporting, permissions management, quick build, condition-based filtering amongst other features.
-For details on how to get started with dashboards go to [Dashboards](/docs/platform/platform/pages/).
+For details on how to get started with dashboards go to [Dashboards](/docs/platform/pages/).

 ### Create shared processes and attach dashboards to share